webpack-contrib/copy-webpack-plugin/README.md

 # copy-webpack-plugin

-Copies individual files or entire directories, which already exist, to the build directory.
+Copies existing individual files or entire directories to the build directory.

 ## Getting Started